 Q: Will there be more Radleigh books after Out on Good Behavior?

 Q: Which of your books are f/f?

-A: So far just Under the Lights and Out on Good Behavior.
-(I have an f/f short story in the upcoming All Out anthology as well, so look for that in 2018.)
+A: So far, Under the Lights and Out on Good Behavior, and my story in All Out, “Molly’s Lips,” is as well.
 There is no romance between Reagan and Victoria in Just Visiting.
 YA definitely needs more romances between girls, but it needs solid best friendship books too!

 Q: Will there be more Daylight Falls books?

 A: Nope – just a duology!

 Q: I found the scenes between Van and Bri in Under the Lights really hot, even though I’m straight.
 Is that weird?